earth-env-data-science/earth-env-data-science-book/content/projects.md

 *   Notebook must execute in sequence with no errors
 *   The whole github repo must be configured to run on [mybinder.org](https://mybinder.org/) or, for analysis involving dask, [binder.pangeo.io](http://binder.pangeo.io/)

-You _must_ use either pandas or xarray (or both) in some part of your project.
-You _may_ use other scientific python libraries as well, if you wish, to facilitate some analysis that is not possible with xarray / pandas alone.
+You _must_ use either Pandas or Xarray (or both) in some part of your project.
+You _may_ use other scientific python libraries as well, if you wish, to facilitate some analysis that is not possible with Xarray / Pandas alone.
 Some libraries you may wish to consider are:

 *   [SciPy](https://docs.scipy.org/doc/scipy/reference/) for interpolation, signal processing, spectral analysis, linear algebra, and other general purpose scientific computing routines
 *   [Statsmodels](https://github.com/statsmodels/statsmodels) for advanced statistical analysis